Last Updated on 26th September 2022 by Pauline Loughlin

 How to Cook Frozen Stir Fry Vegetables

 First, let me say right away that you can put frozen vegetables into your skillet or wok without having to thaw them out.
-You can stir fry frozen vegetables without the extra step of defrosting them or letting them thaw or running them under some water to get rid of the ice.
+You can stir fry frozen vegetables (or roast vegetables for soup) without the extra step of defrosting them or letting them thaw or running them under some water to get rid of the ice.
 They stir fry nicely from frozen, so don’t worry about that.

 Frozen vegetables cook fine in a wok on your stovetop, and it’s okay if the ice melts right there in your pan.
 Now, you may get a little spatter if you are cooking them in oil, so be aware of that.
 As the ice melts, it puts water into the hot oil, which can cause oil to shoot up a little bit.